Meet Paris Cabaret Owner Jacques Boni – Who at 80 Is Still Going Strong After 40 Years of Musical Innovation (Part 1)

 You descend down a steep stairway that leads to a dimly lit cave pulsing with sound.
 A pleasant, silver-haired gentleman with red-rimmed glasses cordially welcomes you in French and arranges for you to sit at the long, narrow wooden table running down the center of the cave.
 As you enter, your eyes quickly adjust as tabletop candles that illuminate the vaulted stone walls curving ruggedly overhead.
-The stage at the far end of the cave is crowded with talented singers full of energy and ambition, supported by a full band, but you soon find out that the entire cave is a showplace.
+You notice that the stage, located at the far end of the cave, is crowded with talented singers full of energy and ambition, supported by a full band, but you soon find out that the entire cave is the showplace.

 This is where you can find an authentic Parisian atmosphere in modern times.
-Welcome to the historical and enchanting underground cabaret in the Latin Quarter of Paris called Aux Trois Mailletz (The Three Mallets) – still going strong after 50 years of shows that have ranged from soul-soothing jazz in its early days to today’s mix of Parisian old-school charm and the cultural variety of all-world music.
+Welcome to the historical and enchanting underground cabaret in the Latin Quarter of Paris.
+Its name is the Aux Trois Mailletz (The Three Mallets) – still going strong after 50-plus years of shows that have ranged from soul-soothing jazz in its early days to today’s mix of Parisian old-school charm and the cultural variety of all-world music.
 Today, it can be boisterous at times but always tasteful (with no nudity).
 Some call it “French traditional intimate cabaret” in the spirit of Josephine Baker, but today the singers and songs are from all over the world.
 You will be entertained by a company of enthusiastic, up-and-coming singers – any of which may be the next breakthrough artist in the long history of success stories coming out of Trois Mailletz.
-The singing is accompanied by energetic, sometimes high-stepping dancers – with any part of the show (including yourself) suddenly played out on that skinny table running down the middle of the cave.
+The singing is often accompanied by energetic, high-stepping dancers – with any part of the show (including yourself) suddenly played out on that skinny table running down the middle of the cave.

 All this extraordinary entertainment doesn’t come without hard work.
 Recently on Fête de la Musique (World Music Day) in Paris, Jacques worked 18 straight hours in directing a special Trois Mailletz outdoor cabaret show that filled the cobblestoned Rue Galande, a historic street in the Latin Quarter on which Trois Mailletz is located.
 The next day and each day afterward, Jacques then worked his usual 10- to 12-hour shift (around 6 pm to 6 am) in directing the Trois Mailletz underground cabaret in its long-standing home – a haunting but inspiring cave (“caveau” in French) that dates back to the birth of Paris.
 Eighty-plus work hour weeks are the rule for Jacques.